 Clothing permitted:

-Toiletries are provided, but patients may bring their own if they are travel size (4oz. or less), have ingredients clearly labeled and meet the following requirements:
+Toiletries are provided, but you may bring your own if they are travel size (4 oz. or less), limit one of each.
+Containers must list ingredients, and alcohol may not be in the first three ingredients.

 Toiletries not allowed:

-• No Feminine products (hospital-issued items are available)
+- No outside feminine products (hospital-issued items are available)

 Toiletries permitted:

-• Makeup: 1 non-pencil eyeliner, 1 mascara, 1 lip balm/gloss
+- Makeup: 1 non-pencil eyeliner, 1 mascara, 1 lip balm and 1 lip gloss

 Supportive or personal items not allowed: